 Sarah explains the elements used in the logo; “The moon and stars are ubiquitous entities that hold so much meaning for many.
 A moon in transition symbolizes the act of repatriation; communities are becoming whole again by receiving what truly belongs to them.
 The surrounding plants represent good medicine for this phase in life and stars are meant to give good wishes and represent ancestors.”

-The logo will be made available to institutions who sign on to the Repatriation Call to Action as a window-cling decal to illustrate their support.
+The logo will be made available to institutions who sign on to the Repatriation Call to Action as a window-cling decal to illustrate their support in addition to receiving a monthly hand-selected resource via email.

 Join the museums that have already taken action: